mafd16/nim/README.md

 npm install
 ```
 For the game to run, you need to have [Docker](https://www.docker.com/)
-installed.
+installed and running.
 Then you can start the game with
 ```
 npm start
 ```